Training structure

 Objectives

-The DU in Philosophy of Law offers a general training intended to enlighten students and professional lawyers on the foundations and nature of legal rules.
+The DU of philosophy of law offers a general training intended to enlighten students and professional lawyers on the foundations and the nature of the legal rule.
 What is law?
-Why is it compulsory to obey the law?
+Why is it mandatory to obey the law?
 What is the source of validity of the Constitution?
 What ensures the effectiveness of a legal order?
 Is justice an absolute concept?
-Is the law defined only by its formal structure or does it have to carry a certain content to merit obedience?
-Do judges set themselves up as legislators when interpreting and applying laws?
+Is the law defined only by its formal structure or must it have a certain content to merit obedience?
+Do judges set themselves up as legislators when they interpret and apply laws?
 Is there a logic to judicial reasoning?
 Does society spontaneously secrete norms even before the legislator intervenes?
-All these questions are addressed through lectures and written and oral tests.
-The main purpose of these courses is to enable law students as well as judges and lawyers to develop their legal culture so that they can grasp the issues at stake in their technical discipline with a certain distance.
-They offer students of the humanities the opportunity to understand why a society cannot exist without legal regulation.
+All these questions are addressed through lectures sanctioned by written and oral tests.
+The main purpose of these courses is to enable law students, as well as judges and lawyers, to develop their legal culture so that they can grasp the issues at stake in their technical discipline with a certain distance.
+They offer students in the humanities the opportunity to understand why a society cannot exist without legal regulation.

 Organization